Reading time: 6 min.

 Telogen effluvium

 Telogen Effluvium is a non-scarring form of stress-related alopecia.
-After a triggering or traumatic event, many hair follicles in the active hair growth phase (anagen phase) stop growing and enter the resting or shedding phase (telogen).
+After a triggering or traumatic event, the normal hair growth cycle is disrupted.
+As a result, many hair follicles in the active hair growth phase (anagen phase) stop growing and enter the resting or shedding phase (telogen).
 This results in excessive hair loss.

 Telogen effluvium often happens after pregnancy or emotional and physical stress.
-Up to 50% of new mothers experience hair loss or postpartum shedding after childbirth [8].
+Up to 50% of new mothers experience losing hair or postpartum shedding after childbirth [8].

 Frontal Fibrosing Alopecia

-Frontal Fibrosing Alopecia is a form of scarring alopecia that affects mainly postmenopausal women between 55-63-years-old.
-In frontal fibrosing alopecia, it is thought that immune cells destroy the follicle stem cells’ ability to regenerate themselves [10].
+Frontal fibrosing alopecia is a form of scarring alopecia that affects mainly postmenopausal women from age 55.
+In frontal fibrosing alopecia, it is thought that immune system cells destroy the follicle stem cells’ ability to regenerate themselves [10].

 Genetic, hormonal, autoimmune, inflammatory, and environmental factors may contribute to FFA, but its exact cause is unknown.
 The main symptoms of FFA are:

-• Hairline recession, or hair loss along the front and sides of the hairline
+• Hairline recession, or thinning hair along the front and sides of the hairline

 • A shiny, smooth scalp where hair has been lost